basecamp/kamal-proxy/README.md

 working and, as soon as those health checks succeed, will start routing traffic to it.

-If an instance fails to become healthy within the allowed time, `deploy` returns a non-zero exit code, so that deployment scripts can handle the failure appropriately.
+If the instance fails to become healthy within a reasonable time, the `deploy` command will stop the deployment and return a non-zero exit code, so that deployment scripts can handle the failure appropriately.

-To deploy a new version of an application, call `deploy` again with the new instance(s) that should replace those currently running.
-For example:
+Each deployment takes over traffic from the previously deployed instance.
+As soon as mproxy determines that the new instance is healthy, it will route all new traffic to that instance.

+The `deploy` command will wait for traffic to drain from the old instance before returning.
+This means it's safe to remove the old instance as soon as `deploy` returns successfully, without interrupting any in-flight requests.

+Because traffic is only routed to a new instance once it's healthy, and traffic is drained from old instances before they are removed, deployments take place with zero downtime.

+### Host-based routing

+Host-based routing allows you to run multiple applications on the same server, using a single instance of `mproxy` to route traffic to all of them.

+When deploying an instance, you can specify a host that it should serve traffic
+for:

+    mproxy deploy web-1:3000 --host app1.example.com

+When deployed in this way, the instance will only receive traffic for the specified host.
+By deploying multiple instances, each with their own host, you can run multiple applications on the same server without port conflicts.

+### Automatic SSL

+`mproxy` can automatically obtain and renew SSL certificates for your applications.
+To enable this, add the `--ssl` flag when deploying an instance:

-    mproxy deploy web-2:3000 web-3:3000
+    mproxy deploy web-1:3000 --host app1.example.com --ssl

-This will do 2 things:

-- First, it will add the new instances, and wait for them to be healthy, in the same way as before.
-- Second, any instances that were previously running, but are not listed in the new deployment (so in this example, that's `web-1:3000`) will be considered outdated.
-They'll stop receiving new traffic, and will be given some time to drain any requests that are in flight.
-As soon as the draining is complete, they'll be removed from the list.

-Processing the steps in this order ensures that there's no downtime or failed requests during the deployment.

-If you need more control of the timing or sequence of adding and removing instances, you can use the `add` and `rm` commands to perform the steps individually.
-For example:

-    mproxy add web-4:3000

-or:

-    mproxy rm web-{5,6,7}

-Lastly, you can list the currently registered instances, along with their
-status:

-    $ mproxy list
-    web-2:3000        (healthy)
-    web-3:3000        (healthy)
-    web-4:3000        (unhealthy)
-    web-5:3000        (adding)

 ## Building